 We invited the two groups of patients back to our testing sites for a health assessment after one and five years.
+At 10 years, we collected health data from participants GP practices and national registries to assess the long term outcomes in both groups.
 We compared the two groups to assess whether the intensive treatment programme reduced the risk of developing cardiovascular disease and which approach patients preferred.

 What have we found?